The upcoming watchOS 8 could feature stress monitoring and management capabilities.

 In a study conducted by Mount Sinai, the Apple Watch was used to measure healthcare workers’ stress and resilience during the pandemic.

-A preliminary study of 361 Mount Sinai health care workers conducted between April and September 2020—a period that included the height of the COVID-19 pandemic in New York City—the researchers identified characteristics that indicate whether a health care worker is prone to worsening stress from the pandemic.
+In a preliminary study of 361 Mount Sinai healthcare workers conducted between April and September 2020—a period that included the height of the COVID-19 pandemic in New York City—the researchers identified characteristics that indicate whether a healthcare worker is prone to worsening stress from the pandemic.

 They found that individuals with high resilience or emotional support were protected against the effects of stress and had different ANS stress patterns compared with those who had medium or low emotional support or resilience.